MellanieAchiengK/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Group: no permission at all
 Other users: all the permissions
-File 9-John_Doe sets the mode of the file hello to u = read,write, execute, g = read, execute & o = writ, execute
+File 9-John_Doe sets the mode of the file hello to u = read,write, execute, g = read, execute & o = writ, execute File 10-mirror_permissions sets the mode of the file hello the same as olleh’s mode